 Message Queuing Telemetry Transport (MQTT) is a store-and-forward broker-based publish-subscribe wire format protocol for devices constrained by limited computational resources or limited bandwidth.
 The standard wire format provides interoperability between different MQTT implementations.
 MQTT is agnostic to message payload, not defining any payload structure.

 Programs publishing or subscribing over MQTT use implementation specific client libraries to connect to a MQTT server.
 Using wildcards subscribers have the option to subscribe to multiple topics at once.

+Roles

+With lightweight client libraries and a centralized broker, MQTT is commonly used for consolidating status from many sites.

 Topic Names